onmyshelf/docs/docs/admin-guide/index.md

 ### Run install
 Follow the [documentation here](https://github.com/onmyshelf/docker).

-## Install manually (the hard way)
+## Manual install
-If you want to install OnMyShelf manually, follow these instructions:
+If you want to install OnMyShelf manually, which is far more complicated, you can follow these instructions:

 ### Requirements
 - A MariaDB (>10.3) database (should also work with a recent MySQL server)
-- A web server with rewrite module enabled, PHP 8.0+ and some PHP modules.
+- A web server with rewrite module enabled, PHP 8.2+ and some PHP modules.

-[Read this file](https://github.com/onmyshelf/docker/blob/master/api/Dockerfile) to help you find the needed PHP extensions.
+[Reading this file](https://github.com/onmyshelf/docker/blob/master/api/Dockerfile) will help you to find the needed PHP extensions.

 ### Configuration
 Copy `config.default.php` to `config.php` then edit it.